 My young person is 13 and has lots of friends at highschool, however he/she is currently at Intermediate.

 Unfortunately we have to say no this time around!
-The next Dusk to Dawn will be in 2021.
+We run Dusk to Dawn every 2 years, and loads of fun stuff in between.
 We do have an intermediate programme in the first week of the holidays called Cruisers which they are welcome to come to.
 Check out the OSCAR Holiday Programmes page of our website.

 How will transport work on the night?

-There will be buses for the transportation early in the night for Mega Air and Alpine Ice activities, but we will walk from NorthCity to pools, youth centre etc, they are all close (within 10-20min) and we have a walking plan and safety plan for the whole night.
+There will be buses for the transportation early in the night, but we will walk from NorthCity to Graham Condon, pools, LOOP, etc. They are all close (within 10-20min) and we have a walking plan and safety plan for the whole night.

 What is the plan for security?